-- 3.1 Purpose: The 8' FT-XTM Cable Class 2 Leading Edge SRL-P is designed to be used as a component in a Personal Fall Arrest System (PFAS), to provide a combination of worker mobility and fall protection as required for inspection work, general construction, maintenance work, oil production, confined space work, etc. The FT-XTM Cable SRL-P may be used as fall protection in Leading Edge applications where falls may occur over leading edges. - 3.2 Personal Fall Arrest System: A PFAS is an assembly of components and subsystems used to arrest a person during a fall event.
+- 3.1 Purpose: The 8' FT-XTM Web Tie-Back Class 1 SRL-P is designed to be used as a component in a Personal Fall Arrest System (PFAS), to provide a combination of worker mobility and fall protection as required for inspection work, general construction, maintenance work, oil production, confined space work, etc. - 3.2 Personal Fall Arrest System: A PFAS is an assembly of components and subsystems used to arrest a person during a fall event.
 A PFAS typically consists of an anchorage, a deceleration device such as a Energy Absorbing Lanyard (EAL), a Self-Retracting Device (SRD), or a Fall Arrestor Connecting Subsystem (FACSS), and a properly fitted Full Body Harness (FBH).
 The SRD discussed in this manual may be used in non-overhead anchorage situations.
+Use of non-overhead anchorages is outside the scope of ANSI Z359.
 Maximum permissible free fall in a typical PFAS is 6' (1.8 m).
-Other applications may be below the D-ring, or horizontally in an approved FallTech SRL rotating anchor, designed for such use.

-- 3.3 Horizontal Lifeline (HLL) and Rail Systems: The SRL may be attached to rigid and flexible anchors provided that all HLL or rail system applications, installation, and uses are under the supervision of a qualified person. - Rescue: Ensure a written rescue plan, method, and system is in place and readily available for rapid response.
+Other applications may be below the D-ring, but no edge exposures are allowed with this product. - 3.3 Horizontal Lifeline (HLL) and Rail Systems: The SRL may be attached to rigid and flexible anchors provided that all HLL or rail system applications, installation, and uses are under the supervision of a qualified person. - 3.4 Rescue: Ensure a written rescue plan, method, and system is in place and readily available for rapid response.
 Rescues may require specialized equipment or measures.
 Rescue operations are beyond the scope of this manual.
-See ANSI Z359.4-2013. - 3.5 Application Limits: Take action to avoid moving machinery, sharp edges, abrasive surfaces, and thermal, electrical, including the arc from welding applications, and chemical hazards as contact may damage the SRL, which may result in serious injury or death.
+See ANSI Z359.4-2013. - 3.5 Application Limits: Take action to avoid moving machinery, abrasive surfaces, and thermal, electrical, including the arc from welding applications, and chemical hazards as contact may damage the SRL, which may result in serious injury or death.
 The SRL is not designed for use in restraint, personnel riding, suspension, or work positioning.
 Rescue applications are beyond the scope of this manual.
 Do not use the SRL for these applications except as a back-up PFAS.